corybrunson/bitriad/README.md

 bitriad
 =======

-This repo contains data, tools, and exposition for the **triadic analysis of affiliation networks**.
+This repo constitutes an R package, and contains data and tools for the triadic analysis of affiliation networks.

 ## Description

-The paper [*Triadic analysis of affiliation networks*] [6] makes a case for adopting a batch of triad-centric tools for the study of (bipartite) affiliation networks; the examples invoked are affiliation networks.
-Most of the tools are included in the `bitriad` package.
-The [igraph package](http://igraph.org/r/) provides the class of graphs and the basic suite of graph-theoretic tools, which serve as a foundation.
-No new classes have been defined, and (unfortunately) all functions are written in R rather than called from, say, C. Any suggestions would be welcome.
+The paper [*Triadic analysis of affiliation networks*] [6] makes a case for adopting a batch of triad-based tools for the study of (bipartite) affiliation networks.
+Most of the tools used therein are included in this package, which is built mostly on the [`igraph` package](http://igraph.org/r/).
+No new classes have been defined yet, and all functions are written in R (rather than the more natural C/C++ used by `igraph`).
+Any suggestions would be welcome.

 [6]: http://arxiv.org/abs/1502.07016

 ## Install

-The repo is arranged as an R package and can be installed using the [devtools](http://cran.r-project.org/web/packages/devtools/index.html) package:
+The package is not on CRAN; it can be installed using the [devtools](http://cran.r-project.org/web/packages/devtools/index.html) package:

 ```r
 if(!require(devtools)) {